slin30/wzAAhelper/README.md

 From here, it is a matter of testing the various configuration commands in your .yml file, which can/should include other scripts to better handle dependencies, such as shell scripts.
-At the moment, I am being lazy and including these commands in the `before_test` section.

 Once complete, and passed, you may wish to push your docker configuration to dockerhub for re-use and efficiency.
-I have also not done this yet.
+Using the correct image can make a significant difference.
+For example, with r-base, additional `apt-get` args are required in either the yml or in a shell script sourced by the yml, in addition to installation of a few rather heavy packages.
+In total, this amounts to >9 minutes of test time.
+With `rocker/hadleyverse`, which comes pre-loaded with the required packages, the system dependencies and package installs are no longer required, and this cuts test time to ~1 minute.

 #### Once you successfully set up CI